-- for end-entity Certificates, at least every single (1) day.
-The CRL will be in effect for a maximum time of seven (7) days. - for Subordinate CA certificates and end-entity Certificates that contain an EKU which includes id-kp-timeStamping (as defined in RFC 5280), at least every twelve (12) months.
+- for end-entity Certificates, every seven (7) days at the latest.
+The CRL will be in effect for a maximum time of seven (7) days.
+In case of revocation of an end-entity Certificate, a new CRL shall be issued and published within twenty-four (24) hours from the revocation timestamp. - for Subordinate CA certificates and end-entity Certificates that contain an EKU which includes id-kp-timeStamping (as defined in RFC 5280), at least every twelve (12) months.
 The CRL will be in effect for a maximum time of twelve (12) months.